What is it?

 OneNote for note-taking

 OneNote also has a mobile app.
 This makes OneNote easily accessible from anywhere, even without an internet connection.
-Like other Office 365 applications, OneNote can be edited in the browser.
+Like other Microsoft 365 applications, OneNote can be edited in the browser, or from within Microsoft Teams.
 Microsoft Teams come with an associated OneNote notebook, therefore it's easy to take notes collaboratively as a group.

 OneNote Class Notebook for using with a cohort